yuricd/yuridelgado.dev/src/blog/posts/us-real-estate-analysis-using-de-tools.md

 Scraped properties in Orlando: 6,400

 ## What to do next
 This was a project for studying purposes, but let’s say I’d maintain this project running.
-Here it’s a list of improvements I’d do:
+Here is a list of improvements I’d do:

 1. Run for a few months to understand the average time to sell a property
 2. Aggregate data from other cities and countries